 The Crisis Team

-The NHS also operates a 24-hour emergency service within your local hospitals A&E department.
-You can simply turn up at A&E reception and ask to see someone from the crisis team.
-You may have to wait a while, but you will be seen.
-In Liverpool, this service is operated by Mersey Care and you can find further details on their website.
+The NHS also operates a 24-hour emergency service within your local hospital’s A&E department.
+You can turn up at A&E reception and ask to see someone from the crisis team.
+You may have to wait a while, but I will see you.
+Mersey Care runs the service in Merseyside.
+You can find further details on their website.

 Local Services (Liverpool area only)

-COVID-19 Update: Due to the Coronavirus lockdown, most in-person services have moved online.
+COVID-19 Update: Because of the COVID-19 lockdown, most in-person services have moved online.
 Please check the individual service website for further details.

 They also provide a specialised referral service outside of GP and day service hours, offering an alternative to attending the A&E department at the nearby Royal Liverpool University Hospital.